Damp (structural): Symptoms

 Dampness tends to cause secondary damage to a building.
 The unwanted moisture enables the growth of various fungi in wood, causing rot or mould health issues and may eventually lead to sick building syndrome.
 Plaster and paint deteriorate and wallpaper loosens.
 Stains, from the water, salts and from mould, mar surfaces.
 The highest airborne mould concentrations are found in buildings where significant mould infestation has occurred, usually as a result of severe water intrusion or flood damage.
-Moulds can grow on almost any surface and occur where there is a lot of moisture from structural problems such as leaky roofs or high humidity levels.
+Moulds can grow on almost any surface and occur where there is moisture from structural problems such as leaky roofs or high humidity levels.
 Airborne mold concentrations have the potential to be inhaled and can have health effects.

 Externally, mortar may crumble, and salt stains may appear on the walls.
 Steel and iron fasteners rust.
 It may also cause a poor indoor air quality and respiratory illness in occupants.
 In extreme cases, mortar or plaster may fall away from the affected wall.

 Health effects of structural damp

 Health concerns around mould include infections, allergenic or immunological illness, and nonallergic illness.
 Asthma is also triggered by the sensitization of dust mites accruing humid, wet regions of a structure.
 Another health effect associated with structural dampness is the presence of bacteria in an indoor environment.
 Bacteria require water to grow and multiply and certain species can cause disease in humans, thus the intrusion of water into an indoor environment can place the health of occupants at risk from bacterial infections.
-Water removal and drying of wet building materials within 2 days will likely prevent mould and bacteria growth, therefore reducing occupants' vulnerability to disease.
+Water removal and drying of wet building materials within two days will likely prevent mould and bacteria growth, therefore reducing occupants' vulnerability to disease.

-A Visual Guide to Damp, Mold and Indoor Pollution stated that:
+A Visual Guide to Damp, Mold and Indoor Pollution states that: